CMHA TALK TODAY PROGRAM

 “Thanks to the leadership and support from the OHL and Teachers Life, the Talk Today program continues to have a lasting impact,” said Camille Quenneville, CEO, CMHA Ontario.
 “Together we have been able to help educate players, coaches, staff and fans about mental health and suicide prevention, encouraging them to speak openly about these serious issues.”

-Since its inception, Talk Today has made a sizable impact in the OHL with over 940 players, 284 billets, 99 coaches and more than 47 front office staff receiving mental health and suicide prevention training to date.
-The partnership has expanded to include a mental health awareness seminar as part of the OHL/OHF Under-15 Program of Excellence since April, 2015, and is in the second season of a partnership with all 60 teams across the Canadian Hockey League.
-In conjunction with Teachers Life for a second straight season, OHL clubs continue to work alongside their local CMHA Ontario Branches for in-school visits communicating personal messages about mental health and stress management.
+Since its inception, Talk Today has made a sizable impact in the OHL with over 1,000 players, and over 400 coaches, billets, and staff receiving mental health and suicide prevention training to date.
+The partnership has expanded to include a mental health awareness seminar as part of the OHL/OHF Under-15 Program of Excellence since April, 2015, and is in the third season of a partnership with all 60 teams across the Canadian Hockey League.
+In conjunction with Teachers Life for a third straight season, OHL clubs continue to work alongside their local CMHA Ontario Branches for in-school visits communicating personal messages about mental health and stress management.

 “Teachers Life is proud of our sponsorship of the OHL’s Talk Today program,” said Mark Cummings, President and CEO of Teachers Life.
 “We know that mental health is a real challenge facing today’s youth.
 When these athletes share their personal experiences they become role models by demonstrating that it’s okay — and important — to talk about personal mental health.
 Talk Today is a great program as it embodies the principles of awareness, dialogue and a community-based approach to dealing with this important issue together.”